ZomblesaurusRex/Poke-Porium/README.md

 * When you click on a button, 10 images are retrieved from giphy and displayed on the page.
 * When you click on the image, the gif plays.
 When you click again, the gif stops playing.
 * You can add a new action from the form in the center of the page.
 The actions will be added to the array of giphs and added as a new button
+* The rating wil lalso Appear Above each Giph

 Poke'Porium App - https://zomblesaurusrex.github.io/Poke-Porium/